 - It’s safe to dump RV antifreeze (ethanol and propylene glycol) as you would normally at a dump station or home cleanout but you can also take the used antifreeze to an auto parts shop or mechanic shop for extra safe disposal.

 - High levels of RV antifreeze can still cause harm to humans, animals, and the environment itself, and all types of antifreeze are flammable, so be cautious.

 - Look for products made with “virgin” or fresh ingredients for the best results.

 - There are two ways you might use RV antifreeze in your camper: to winterize for sitting idle through the winter (add to all tanks) or while in use (only add it to gray and black tanks).

 We all know antifreeze is very important in your car, in both freezing and high heat environments, but do you really need it in your RV holding tanks?
 The answer is, yes, especially if you are winterizing your RV.
 Antifreeze will help stop any residual water from freezing in your lines and tanks while it’s sitting idle through the winter, but you can also use it while camping in colder climates when the outside temperatures may dip to below freezing.
 However, you can’t use just any antifreeze in your RV, and even among the antifreeze products specifically made for RVs, you still need to weigh certain risks.
-In this article, we will walk you through the definition of antifreeze and the differences between the various types, the safety of each type, when to use antifreeze, and choosing brands that use the best ingredients.
+In this article, we will walk you through the definition of antifreeze and the differences between the various types, when to use antifreeze, and choosing brands that use the best ingredients.

 What is antifreeze?